davinirjr/mimo/README.md

 mimo
 ====

++ Multiple input and multiple output (as opposed to functions where inputs and outputs are always synchronised)
+* Less memory (because of streaming)

 MiMo is a multi-input multi-output Python streaming library.
 It allows users to define a stream with multiple inputs and multiple outputs and run them completely from beginning to end.
 Back-pressure has also been implemented to prevent too much memory from being used.

 Usage